wagabooga/wagabooga/README.md

-- 👋 Hi, I’m @wagabooga
+- 👋 Hi, I’m @wagabooga, but feel free to call me Matt
 - 👀 I’m interested in ...
 Coding!!
 Every day I learn more and more and am excited to grow my skillset
 - 🌱 I’m currently learning ...
 Full stack web developement
 - 💞️ I’m looking to collaborate on ...
-Future projects with a team (after finished with my school)
+My Tekken ELO bot
 - 📫 How to reach me ...
 You can reach me at @wagabooga on most websites

 <!---